Chase Hampton (baseball)

-Aubrey Chase Hampton (born August 7, 2001) is an American professional baseball pitcher in the New York Yankees organization.
-He played college baseball at Texas Tech University before being selected by the Yankees in the 2022 Major League Baseball draft.
+Aubrey Chase Hampton (born August 7, 2001) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
+He played college baseball at Texas Tech University before being selected by the New York Yankees in the 2022 MLB draft.

 Early life and amateur career

 Hampton was born on August 7, 2001, in Longview, Texas, and grew up in Kilgore, Texas, where he attended Kilgore High School.
 He played tee-ball in his youth and baseball in high school.
 During his high school career, he was 22–5 with a 1.94 earned run average (ERA) and 284 strikeouts.
 After high school, Hampton went on to play college baseball at Texas Tech University.
 As a freshman in 2021, he pitched primarily in relief before transitioning to a starting role.
 During his collegiate career, he posted a combined 5–4 record with a 4.29 ERA and 110 strikeouts over 84 innings.
 In the summer of 2021, he played for the Chatham Anglers of the Cape Cod Baseball League.